Subspace Optimization for Large Language Models with Convergence Guarantees: GoLore: random low-rank projection

 where $\Delta=f(\vx^{(0)})-\inf_{\vx}f(\vx)$ and $\underline{\delta}:=\min_{\ell}\frac{r_{\ell}}{\min\{m_{\ell},n_{\ell}\}}$. \end{theorem}

-\textbf{Remark.} Theorem \ref{thm:golore} demonstrates that GaLore converges at a rate of \( \mathcal{O}(1/\sqrt{T}) \), which is consistent with the convergence rate of full-parameter pre-training using standard MSGD.
-Unlike deterministic GaLore and low-rank GaLore discussed in Sec.~\ref{sec:GaLore-convergence}, the newly-proposed GoLore algorithm converges in the non-convex stochastic setting with regular batch sizes, making it far more suitable for LLM pre-training and fine-tuning.
+\textbf{Remark 4.} Theorem \ref{thm:golore} demonstrates that GoLore converges at a rate of \( \mathcal{O}(1/\sqrt{T}) \), which is consistent with the convergence rate of full-parameter pre-training using standard MSGD. {A more detailed result is presented in Theorem \ref{thmres:golore} in Appendix \ref{app:golore}, where we established convergence for more general hyperparameter choices.} Unlike deterministic GaLore and low-rank GaLore discussed in Sec.~\ref{sec:GaLore-convergence}, the newly proposed GoLore algorithm converges in the non-convex stochastic setting with constant batch sizes.
+Furthermore, GoLore converges without assuming isotropic gradient noise, and it remains effective whether the gradient noise is anisotropic or not, making it significantly more suitable for LLM pre-training and fine-tuning.

+\textbf{Remark 5.} Notably, this paper presents the first discrete-time convergence analysis for GaLore-like algorithms under standard assumptions.
+Among the few GaLore-like studies providing convergence guarantees, \citet{liang2024memory} establishes continuous-time convergence, while \citet{robert2024ldadam} demonstrates convergence using a more complex error feedback technique, relying on a contractive assumption on the projection matrix that becomes stronger as the subspace recomputing period \(\tau > 1\).
+In contrast, GoLore guarantees convergence by replacing the SVD projection with a random projection, without significantly altering the algorithmic structure or introducing restrictive assumptions.

 \textbf{Practical application of GoLore in LLMs.} While GoLore have theoretical convergence guarantees, directly applying GoLore in LLM tasks may not be ideal.
 The advantage of using randomly sampled projection matrices becomes evident in the later stages of training, where stochastic gradients are primarily dominated by gradient noise.
-However, in the early stages, projection matrices derived from SVD retain more gradient information, leading to more effective subspaces.
+However, in the early stages, projection matrices derived from GaLore's SVD retain more gradient information, leading to more effective subspaces, see Fig.~\ref{fig:noise-dominates}.
 Therefore, we recommend a \textit{hybrid} approach: initially using GaLore to converge toward the neighborhood of the solution, then switching to GoLore for refinement and achieving more accurate results.

-\textbf{Empirical validation.} Fig.~\ref{fig:qp} shows the convergence of the hybrid algorithm (red curve) applied to problem (\ref{eq:counterexample}), which employs GaLore during the early training phase and switches to GoLore in the later stage.
-It is observed that the hybrid algorithm successfully converges to the stationary solution.
+\textbf{Empirical validation.} Fig.~\ref{fig:qp} shows the convergence of the hybrid algorithm (red curve) applied to problem (\ref{eq:counterexample}), which employs GaLore in the early training phase and switches to GoLore in the later stage.
+It is observed that the hybrid algorithm successfully converges to stationary solutions.